megagonlabs/ginza/README.md

 ```console
 $ ginza -g 0
 ```
-When running the `ginza` command without the `-g` option, the following log is output if GPU acceleration is enabled:
+When running the `ginza` command without the `-g` option, the following init log is output if GPU acceleration is enabled:
 ```console
 $ ginza
 GPU #0 enabled
 ```

+> [!NOTE]
+> When executing standard model in Mac OS running on Apple Silicon, the init log will be `thinc-apple-ops enabled`.

 ### Execute ginza command
 Run `ginza` command from the console, then input some Japanese text.